Karthikraja1082/java-interview/README.md

 ### Extra Credits

-* Create unit test for each data access object (DAO) method and automate testing during project build process.
+* Create unit test for each implemented DAO method and automate testing during project build process.
 * Add Spring Security dependency to the project and implement a simple role-based access control to all API URLs.